Koalacards/Aliens-and-Arrows/README.md

 # Aliens-and-Arrows
 A 2D arcade game that was mostly developed from March 2017- January 2019.
-Two full game modes and 30 full levels, lacks proper artwork and music.
+Two full game modes, a story mode with 30 full levels, and an endless mode.
+Needs more proper artwork and music, which can be implemented in the future.